DirtyHarryLYL/Transferable-Interactiveness-Network/README.md

 git clone https://github.com/DirtyHarryLYL/Transferable-Interactiveness-Network.git
 ```

 2.Download dataset and setup evaluation and API.
-(The detection result is collected from: iCAN: Instance-Centric Attention Network for Human-Object Interaction Detection [[website]](http://chengao.vision/iCAN/ ) )
+(The detection result is collected from: iCAN: Instance-Centric Attention Network for Human-Object Interaction Detection [[website]](http://chengao.vision/iCAN/ ) , we only add pose estimation result to it.)

 ```
 chmod +x ./script/Dataset_download.sh